-The general concept that the TLAC requirement would appropriately be articulated with the Basel III capital requirements is important (see also the general comment on articulation between going concern and gone concern).
+The general concept that the TLAC requirement would appropriately be articulated with the Basel III capital requirements is important: see also the general comment on articulation between going concern and gone concern and question 1 on the accounting of capital buffers in the leverage requirement.

-An integration of the TLAC rules within the Basel III framework does not seem to be a pre-condition for this.
+Nevertheless, an integration of the TLAC rules within the Basel III framework does not seem to be a pre-condition for this.